CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 ## Background on Sequential Consistency

-Hardware memory reordering occurs when memory accesses become globally visible in an order different that the accesses are appear in a program's assembly.
+Hardware memory reordering occurs when memory accesses become globally visible in an order different than the accesses appear in the program's assembly.
 How a processor is allowed to reorder memory accesses is a function of the processor's memory consistency model.
 The most intuitive of these models is sequential consistency.

 In a sequentially consistent system, each memory access for a thread becomes globally visible in program order.
-However, memory accesses from different threads may still be interleaved.
+However, memory accesses from different threads may still be interleaved in a global total order.
 Consider the following simple pseudo-assembly example where `A` and `B` are both initially `0`:

 | Thread 1 | Thread 2 |
 |:------------|:------------|
 |`Write A, 1` |`Write B, 1` |
 |`Read B`     |`Read A`     |

 In a sequentially consistent system, what combinations of values are possible for `A` and `B`?
-There are three possible scenarios.
+There are three unique scenarios to consider.
 Let's take a look at the globally visable order of instructions for each.

 ### Case 1: A = 1, B = 1

-Consider the follwing interleaving of memory instructions (initially `A == 0` and `B == 0`):
+Consider the follwing interleaving of memory instructions (initially `A = 0` and `B = 0`):

 | Instruction | Issuing Thread | A, B |
 |:------------|:---------------|:-----|